Our armed forces community have healthy relationships and are integrated into our communities.

 The Royal Caledonian Education Trust has an education programme working with schools and communities to provide advice, educational resources and training to help professionals recognise and support armed forces young peoples struggles.

 Helping to give veterans and their families advice and support by putting them in touch with organisations, best placed to help with the information, advice and support they need.
 Find out more about the Veterans Gateway.

 Veterans Outreach Connection Project

-Veterans Outreach Connection Project in South Yorkshire provides a voice for veterans across our region with support of our local authorities by using the Military Community Veterans Centre (MCVC) outreach trailer.
+Veterans Outreach Connection Project in South Yorkshire provides a voice for veterans across our region with the support of our local authorities by using the Military Community Veterans Centre (MCVC) outreach trailer.

 The MCVC trailer project is used to:

-- provide outreach support to veterans and their families across South Yorkshire
+- Provide outreach support to veterans and their families across South Yorkshire.

-- promote opportunities for veterans and their families to meet up at drop in sessions within the region
+- Promote opportunities for veterans and their families to meet up at drop-in sessions within the region.

-- supporting veterans to ensure they achieve their ambitions
+- Supporting veterans to ensure they achieve their ambitions.

-If you're a local authority, military charity, association or non profit organisation you can book the MCVC vehicle and trailer online.
+If you're a local authority, military charity, association or non-profit organisation you can book the MCVC vehicle and trailer online.